Sliding Garage Doors

 Defining a sliding garage door might seem redundant.
 They slide.
 But how, you ask?
 Instead of a traditional garage door, which has tracks on either side of the opening and then runs parallel to your ceiling, a sliding garage door has tracks above and on the ground of your opening and the door slides toward the left or right side and rests against the wall.

 They are made with panels, but instead of being horizontal like a traditional door, the panels are vertical.
+While many sliding doors operate manually there are plenty of options available with openers and remotes for modern convenience.
 They can be made from numerous materials and still allow homeowners the option to customize them to match their home’s aesthetics.

 Types of Sliding Garage Doors